lbechberger/MLinPractice/README.md

 conda install -y -q -c conda-forge spyder=5.1.5
 ```

 You can double-check that all of these packages have been installed by running `conda list` inside of your virtual environment.
+The Spyder IDE can be started by typing `~/miniconda/envs/MLinPractice/bin/spyder` in your terminal window (assuming you use miniconda, which is installed right in your home directory).

+In order to save some space on your local machine, you can run `conda clean -y -q --all` afterwards to remove any temporary files.

 ## Overall Pipeline